willemt/pearldb/README.rst

    location: ...
    transfer-encoding: chunked

+The Location header in the response has the URI of the newly created resource.
+The URI is the URL safe base64 encoded UUID4.

 .. code-block:: bash

    http --ignore-stdin -b GET 127.0.0.1$(grep location: posted.txt | sed -e 's/location: //' | tr -d '\r\n')